 We would argue that comfort is the most important thing to consider when choosing shoes to pack for your next trip.
 Whether your next adventure is going to involve hours of city walking, long hikes up mountains, or navigating slippery boat decks, you want something comfortable on your feet.

-You may have found the most sexy shoes you’ve ever laid eyes on, but if they are not comfortable, they certainly aren’t worth the pain they will inevitably cause you during your trip.
-Shoes that pinch, rub, and don’t fit right will likely lead to blisters, sores, and lots of discomfort.
+You may have found the most attractive shoes you’ve ever laid eyes on, but if they are not comfortable, they are not worth the pain they will inevitably cause you during your trip.
+Shoes that pinch, rub, and don’t fit right will likely lead to blisters, sores, and a lot of discomfort.

 If you are wearing a comfortable pair of shoes, you’ll probably barely think twice about your footwear.
-But an ill-fitting or uncomfortable pair of shoes is going to remind you of their presence all the time!
+An ill-fitting or uncomfortable pair of shoes is going to remind you of their presence all the time.

 Know your feet and what kind of support you need in a shoe to be comfortable.
 For example, this might mean a cushioned insole, arch support, an instep strap, or a wide toe box.
 Know what you need to be comfortable and don’t compromise on important features.

 A big trip is also probably not a good time to try a new style of shoes or break in a new pair of shoes.
-So be sure to take a pair of shoes you’ve tested at home before packing it in your suitcase.
+Be sure to take a pair of shoes you’ve tested at home before packing them in your suitcase.
 Many types of shoes, particularly hiking shoes and stiffer shoes, require some breaking in first, so be sure to do that at home rather than take the risk of rubbing and blisters on your trip.

-Also, be sure to test out the shoes in the same way that you plan to wear them on your trip (e.g., without socks, with socks, with insoles) to make sure they are comfortable and fit well.
-Some shoes can work well with or without socks whereas other shoes may not be comfortable without them.
+Also, be sure to test out the shoes in the same way that you plan to wear them on your trip, with or without socks, with insoles, with whatever clothing you’ll typically pair them with, to make sure they are comfortable and fit well.
+Some shoes can work well with or without socks, whereas other shoes may not be comfortable without them.

-One thing to consider when choosing shoes for travel is how much space they will take up in your luggage.
+One thing to consider when choosing shoes for travel is how much space they will take up in your luggage and how much they weigh.

-This is going to be particularly important if you are flying as you’ll need to meet airline luggage requirements regarding the size dimensions and weight of your luggage.
+This is going to be particularly important if you are flying, as you’ll need to meet airline luggage requirements regarding the size dimensions and weight of your bags.
 Some trains, buses, cruises, and tour companies may also have luggage requirements.

-The size and “squashability” of your shoes is going to help dictate how much you can fit into your luggage.
-For example, it is fairly easy to fit in a pair of flexible flip-flops (thong sandals) into your luggage, but it is not going to be so easy to squash in a pair of hiking boots into an already full bag.
+The size and squashability of your shoes is going to help dictate how much you can fit into your luggage.
+It is fairly easy to fit in a pair of flexible flip-flops, but it is not so easy to squash a pair of hiking boots into an already full bag.

-With airlines cracking down on maximum weight allowance, less really is more when it comes to packing your travel shoes.
-The lighter the shoes, the more pairs you can bring with you, or alternatively, the more space you will have for all your clothes, accessories, electronics gear, souvenirs. etc.
+With airlines steadily cracking down on weight allowances, less really is more in your travel-shoe packing.
+The lighter the shoes, the more pairs you can bring, or alternatively, the more space you will have for clothes, accessories, electronics, and souvenirs.

-Even if you meet the airline requirements, it is also important that you are easily able to carry your own luggage.
+Even if you meet the airline requirements, you also want to be able to carry your own luggage.
 A suitcase or backpack that is too heavy can make for an uncomfortable journey.
-While most suitcases have wheels these days, chances are that you’ll still be needing to carry it up flights of stairs, placing it in overhead luggage storage areas, carrying it onto public transit, and dragging it over cobbled streets.
+While most suitcases have wheels these days, chances are you’ll still need to carry it up flights of stairs, lift it into overhead storage, hoist it onto public transit, and drag it over cobbled streets.

-It can become a little bit more difficult during the winter months or when you are doing a trip that requires special footwear such as snow boots or hiking boots, which tend to be more heavy.
-But you should still keep weight in mind as a factor when selecting the best footwear for your trip.
+It can become a little more challenging during the winter months or on trips that require special footwear such as snow boots or hiking boots, which tend to be heavier.
+You should still keep weight in mind as a factor when selecting the best footwear for your trip.

 Budget